sbojorge/urbantrip/README.md

 ## Project goal

-This is a social media for city trip lovers.
+UrbanTrip is a content sharing platform for city trip lovers.
+Among the main features users can share pictures and videos of their favorite cities, comment on posts, follow other users and more.

 ![responsive](/readme/images/UI/picture_1.png)

-Please visit the [Urbantrip](https://urbantrip-a9f84fe92f01.herokuapp.com/) deployed site.
+Please visit the deployed site by clicking on [Urbantrip](https://urbantrip-a9f84fe92f01.herokuapp.com/).

 ## Project management